antoninomodica/critical-mass/README.md

 </p>

 ### Engines
-Once the desired file is selected, both the **sound** and the **flocking** engines can be started via the dedicated switches.
+Once the desired file is selected, both the **synth** and the **flocking** engines can be started via the dedicated switches.
 As soon as the flocking switch is turned on, the window on the right is automatically populated with 32 particles flying around.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/30500998/115150469-d4abbd80-a068-11eb-805e-4d044b723049.png" alt="engine_switches"/>
 </p>

-From here, the **Doppler** and **Gravity** functionalities can be activated.
+From here, the **Doppler** and **Gravity** functionalities can also be activated.
 When **Doppler** is active, a doppler effect simulation is applied to all particles, making the pitch of the corresponding sound grain be affected by its movement speed.
 When **Gravity** is active, a small circle appears on the visualization window on the right.
 By clicking on the window it is possible to define a gravitational point around which the particles will start swarming.